Nintendo's enjoying a renaissance. Meet the man helping to keep it that way

 The 2012 follow-up Wii U added a tablet that also acted as a controller, but people weren't as impressed.
 Over six years, it racked up just north of 13 million units sold, nothing close to its predecessor.

-The fruit of those changes has been Breath of the Wild, which came out in March of 2017, Splatoon 2 in July of 2017, Mario Odyssey in October of 2017, and then the highly anticipated Super Smash Bros.
+The fruit of those changes: Breath of the Wild, which came out in March 2017, Splatoon 2 in July 2017 and Mario Odyssey in October 2017, and then the highly anticipated Super Smash Bros.
 Ultimate battle game set for release this December.

 Perhaps even more important has been increased communication with satellite offices around the world.